romulobrandino/awsstudies/README.md

 # awsstudies
-Some txt files, some notes during my AWS studies and labs
+Some txt files, some notes of my AWS studies and labs.